 In most cases, when a dog bares his teeth he is sending you a clear message to back off.
 Think of bared teeth as a warning: "I am going to use these teeth if you don't stop it."
 This behavior may be a precursor to more serious aggression.
 This type of dog body language is often accompanied by vocalizations, such as growling and snarling.
 You may also notice body language that indicates a dog is becoming aggressive, such as erect ears, a rigid body posture, and a tail that is held high and moving back and forth rapidly.
 If your dog's warning is ignored, the behavior could progress to snapping or biting.

-Dogs display aggression for a number of reasons, such as fear, overwhelm, pain or anticipated pain, overstimulation, resource guarding, and territoriality.
+Dogs display aggression for a number of reasons, such as fear, feeling overwhelmed, pain or anticipated pain, overstimulation, resource guarding, and territoriality.
 No matter the reason a dog becomes aggressive, bared teeth are usually a sign he is being pushed past his comfort zone.
 If you see a dog with this type of body language, it's best to leave this dog alone.
 Avoid eye contact and carefully step away from the dog.

 Occasionally, a dog bares his teeth without any aggressive tendencies behind it.
 This is referred to as a submissive grin or a smile.
 It is usually accompanied by non-threatening body language such as lip licking, an averted gaze, a relaxed body posture, and ears sitting flatter against the head.
 The submissive grin is a type of appeasement gesture intended to calm down a situation.
 For some pets, the submissive grin can indicate stress and anxiety so it is important to always pay close attention no matter how long your pet has been doing it.